5 Pilates Exercises for Menopause Relief (& Why They Are Effective)

 1. Lie on your back with knees bent and feet hip-width apart.

-2. Inhale to prepare, then exhale as you lift your hips toward the ceiling.
+2. Inhale to prepare, then exhale as you tuck your pelvis under and slowly lift your hips toward the ceiling.

 3. Inhale at the top, then exhale as you lower back down with control.